mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Configure Custom Domain for Receiving Mail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create two MX records to receive mail with the hostname and value
+Create two MX ("Mail eXchange") records to receive mail with
-   found on the DNS Setup page in the Mailsac Dashboard_.
+   the hostname and value found on the DNS Setup page under the `Custom Domains`_ page.

    .. image:: byod_mx.png
       :width: 600px